icon_notification notification-animation 2

 Our executive will contact you shortly

 The below content is purely for informational purposes and is not intended to constitute advisory of any kind.
-The position reflected in this article has been updated as of November 15, 2023.
+Please note, these are in-depth articles which are best viewed on large screen devices like laptops, desktops and tablets.
+The position reflected in this article has been updated as of January 15, 2024.

 • Non-Resident External (NRE), Non-Resident Ordinary (NRO) and Foreign Currency Non-Resident Bank (FCNR (B)) are three types of bank accounts/deposits offered to NRIs.

-In this article, you can learn more about the features, eligibility and critical differences between NRE, NRO, and FCNR (B) accounts to determine which one(s) best suit your financial requirements.
+In this article, you can learn more about the features, eligibility and critical differences between NRE, NRO, and FCNR (B) accounts to determine which ones best suit your financial requirements.

 Open an NRI account